bserem/vimfiles/README.md

 Vim will inform you about about having problems setting the colorscheme, **ignore them**.

 From inside Vim run:
-`:BundleInstall`
+`:PluginInstall`
 and all plugins and colorschemes that are set on the vimrc will be installed automatically.

 # Updating
 If you haven't touch the .vimrc file, then you can run `git pull` from inside the project folder and copy the files again in your directory.
-Updating the plugins is as simple as calling `:BundleUpdate` from inside vim.
+Updating the plugins is as simple as calling `:PluginUpdate` from inside vim.

 # Usage
 Study the .vimrc file to see what options are set.